edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44.md

 * having at least a vague notion of NURBS or Bezier curves, such as found in Inkscape or Illustrator is very helpful

 ### Specific investment of time required:
-* 20 minutes to read this page and get an idea of what you might get out of it
+* X minutes to read this page and get an idea of what you might get out of it
 * download three files from this repository (5 files if you want icons)
 * set up two FreeCAD macros
-* 10 minutes to follow the tutorial, up to one hour to examine most variations
+* Y minutes to follow the tutorial, up to Z hour to examine most variations
 * Hypnosis warning, 3D sketching is dangerously fun

 ### Setup ControlGrid44 and CubicSurface44: